dedserch/Web2024/Lamoda/client/README.md

 - Open your browser and go to `http://localhost:5173/` 🌐
 - Browse products, apply filters, and sort them to find exactly what you need. 🛍️

-## Contributing 🤝

-We welcome contributions!
-If you'd like to help improve Lamoda, please fork the repository and submit a pull request. 👥

 ---

 Thank you for checking out the Lamoda project!
 Happy shopping! 🎉🛒✨